kylo74/Mildew-detection-project/README.md

 ## Main Data Analysis and Machine Learning Libraries
-* Here you should list the libraries you used in the project and provide example(s) on how you used these libraries.
+* Tensorflow.
+Used to make the convolutional neural network that classifies the leaves as either infected or uninfected

 ## Credits